 Cloistered away on Lake Burley Griffin’s eastern shore, the wetlands is a secluded slice of nature only 10 minutes’ drive from where the politicians hang out.
 Five timber bird hides help you get intimate with Kellys Swamp’s 200-plus bird species.
 Wander along the boardwalk, with popping frogs as your soundtrack, on the look-out for eastern long-necked tortoises, while Black Angus cows graze incongruently nearby.
 WHERE: Dairy Road, Fyshwick.

-Moving mountains in the city
+Moving mountains in the capital

 Wildlife nestling into old-growth forest – not just nearby the city, but actually within it.
 We kid you not.
 Here are three ways to get close to the nature that’s close to you: